ChihChiu29/deep_learning/README.md

 https://github.com/ChihChiu29/paio-docker

 Then use the scripts in it to download/update Docker image, run image with Jupyter Notebook, etc.
-Note that the Docker image has PyCharm installed if you use it with a valid X server on host (XQuartz on Mac OS).
+Note that the Docker image has many more tools installed, like PyCharm, OCR, WebDriver, etc. To use a tool with a UI the host that runs Docker needs to have a valid X server -- Linux works, and with Mac OS you can install and run XQuartz first.